alan791205/ohara/README.md

 ### License

-Ohara is open source and available under the Apache 2.0 License.
+Ohara is an open source project and available under the Apache 2.0 License.